cloudtruth/kubetruth/README.md

 Note that config map updates don't get seen by a running pod.
 You can use something like [Reloader](https://github.com/stakater/Reloader) to automate restarting the pod on a ConfigMap change, or read config from mounted volumes for configmaps/secrets, which do get updated automatically in a running pod.
+If you are also [using kubetruth to deploy](examples/deployment), then you can make your deployment manifest include a version string generated from a hash of the parameters, thereby forcing a re-deploy when your config changes.

 ## Additional configuration